About The Challenge Initiative

 • An account of demographic need

-• A pledge of local resources (funding or in-kind) to contribute to the implementation of a TCI proven intervention
+• A commitment of local resources to contribute to implementation

 Design a Program